 When you break the fast, include only small quantities of sugary and fatty foods such as Indian sweets, cakes, samosas and puris, as too many can make you gain weight.
 Use less oil in cooking and try grilling, baking or dry frying food using a non-stick pan.

-Additionally, drink plenty of sugar-free and decaffeinated drinks to avoid dehydration, eg fizzy drinks, squashes, fruit juice, water or milky drinks.
+Additionally, drink plenty of sugar-free and decaffeinated drinks to avoid dehydration, e.g. water, diet fizzy drinks or no-added sugar squashes.
 If you like sweet drinks then use a sweetener instead of sugar.

 Other things to remember